 Ideal Audience Size: 100 – 5,000 depending on the venue

 This informative and humorous presentation focuses on natural highs and creating healthy habits in college.
 Matt’s comedic style, interactive demonstrations and inspirational stories are an ideal combination for college audiences.
-Two major themes that emerge during the program include choosing “good pain” (e.g. healthy choices) over “bad pain” (e.g. anything in the Hangover movies) and finding healthy outlets to express emotions.
-In addition, Matt shares his own story of college prevention leadership, as the founder of a nationally recognized student group at Bucknell University.
+In addition, current research on resilience, mental health and substance abuse are integrated into the program.
+Matt also shares his story of college prevention leadership, as the founder of a nationally recognized student group at Bucknell University.

-Like all Matt’s programs, “How to Get High Naturally” has specific learning objectives.
+Like all Matt’s programs, “A Better High” has specific learning objectives.
 The audience will:

-- Understand the more advanced science behind natural highs, such as the neurotransmitters released during running, laughing and loving others.
+- Gain an understanding of the science behind natural highs, such as the neurotransmitters released during running, laughing and loving others.

 - Recognize the importance of positive social support, including having friends who make healthier choices around alcohol and other drugs.

-- Be able to discuss the effects of marijuana and alcohol use on the brain (e.g. memory and IQ) when used prior to the age of 25.
+- Be able to discuss the effects of marijuana and alcohol use on the brain when used prior to the age of 25.

 - Have fun and associate having fun with prevention in college.